jacomyma/mapping-controversies/index.md

 Build annotated timelines with Tableau Software, ~4 hours.

 *[1.1.
 Intro to Tableau software](1.1/)*
-<nr>Tutorial for Tableau and Google Slides for annotation.
+<br>Tutorial for Tableau and Google Slides for annotation.
 <br>*30 min.
 Necessary.*

 *[1.2.
 Visualize a different dataset with Tableau](1.2/)*